thomasjhuang/liquid-fusion/README.md

 LiquidFusion is an attention mechanism that blends the ideas of H2O (Heavy Hitter Oracle for Efficient Generative Inference of Large Language Models) and
 StreamingLLM.

+# Notice
+The current state of this repo is in progress, therefore some of the evaluation and utility code is partially complete or not correctly referenced.
+Base model code is mostly correct but also still in progress.

 ## Installation

 ```bash